SchemaMapper: Conditional Feature Type Mapping

 Updating Data

-The SchemaMapper is extendable as it enables the user to edit the lookup table outside of FME in order to handle schema transformation within the workspace.
-In the following example, a new feature type with additional attribute values is added to the workflow.
+The SchemaMapper is extendable because it enables the user to edit the lookup table outside of FME to handle schema transformation within the workspace.
+The following example adds a new feature type with additional attribute values to the workflow.

 Workspace Changes